zubaer-ahammed/CSE31P8-RegistrationForm-Desktop-App/README.md

 ### How it works
 1. The student enters details in th Registration Form [Form1]
 2. The App shows Student Details in the Student Details Form [Form2]
+3. The Registration Form can be cleared/reset using the "RESET" button.

 ## Registration Form